 A basket of goodies makes an impressive, feel-good display.
 For seniors who like to practice hospitality, snacks that are easy to share make a great gift basket idea.

 You might fill a basket with:

 Seniors with Alzheimer’s may become agitated or restless as the disease progresses.
-Often these behaviors occur in the evening, known as sundown syndrome.
+Often, these behaviors occur in the evening, and this evening onset of agitation or restlessness is known as sundown syndrome.
 Fidget quilts, also called activity blankets, provide tactile stimulation that can calm agitation.
-Not only can they be a helpful distraction and calming mechanism, they’re also vibrant and a great custom gift idea!
+Not only can they be a helpful distraction and calming mechanism, but they’re also vibrant and a great custom gift idea!

 If you’re looking for a last-minute gift — or if you’re still unsure what to choose — these senior gift options work well for any occasion.